How to Read a Dog Food Label

 Summary of This Dog Food Label

-We are very pleased with the label analysis of Solid Gold Hunchen Flocken for all of the reasons listed above (surprise, surprise, we feed this to our puppy!).
-It follows AAFCO’s guidelines, has the protein and nutrients she needs, has no known “bad” ingredients and is from a brand who gets their food from safe manufacturing plants.
+We are very pleased with the label analysis of Solid Gold Hundchen Flocken for all of the reasons listed above (surprise, surprise, we feed this to our puppies!).
+It follows AAFCO’s guidelines, has the protein and nutrients they need, has no known “bad” ingredients and is from a brand who gets their food from safe manufacturing plants.

 Also see...